Updated May 1, 2020.

 8. Does it cost money to sell your e-books?

 Yes, there’s a cost involved — you need to make a living from what you do and so do bookstores and distributors.
 There are generally two options, though: a percentage of the selling price, like Smashwords, or an upfront fee.
-For example, Smashwords deducts a small percentage from each book sold, while Bookbaby, another distributor, charges you a start-up fee and an annual fee, but no percentage on sales.
+For example, Smashwords deducts a small percentage from each book sold, while Bookbaby, another distributor, charges you a start-up fee, but no percentage on sales.

 9. Do most writers just publish an e-book to start and then evaluate what the demand is before going with print or print-on-demand (POD)?